Flag

 Sanctions

-Syria, as a UN member, must adhere to sanctions imposed by the United Nations, which are designed to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, addressing various threats, and currently, there are 15 ongoing regimes focusing on political settlements, nuclear non-proliferation, and counter-terrorism.
+Syria, as a UN member, must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
+The Security Council has established numerous sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, while also considering the rights of those affected by these measures.

-Syria is subject to sanctions from the EU, US, and Arab League, which include arms embargoes and financial restrictions.
-The US sanctions program, initiated in 2004, has evolved to address ongoing violence and human rights abuses, while the EU has extended its restrictive measures due to the deteriorating situation in Syria.
+Currently, Syria faces sanctions from the EU, US, and Arab League, including an arms embargo and financial restrictions.
+The US sanctions program, initiated in 2004, has evolved in response to Syria's actions and ongoing human rights abuses, while the EU has extended its restrictive measures due to the deteriorating situation in Syria.

 Bribery & Corruption